- Letters For Parents

 - Parent Governor Elections

-General communication between school and home is through our texting system and via a weekly newsletter.
+General communication between school and home is through our texting system, emails and via a weekly newsletter.

-This is sent home in paper form but can be received too by email.
-Ask at the office to go on the list.
-Information from home concerning absences, dentists’ visits, holidays etc should either be telephoned or sent by sealed letter, with the name of the relevant member of staff clearly displayed.
+The newsletter is sent home by email however a paper copy can be requested from the office.
+Information from home concerning absences, dentists’ visits, holidays etc should either be emailed in to the office, telephoned or sent by sealed letter, with the name of the relevant member of staff clearly displayed.

 At the start of each term, parents are invited to a Curriculum News meeting, where an outline of the term’s learning is presented by the class teacher.
 These happen at 3:00, in the child’s classroom, with the children present.